↑

 What You Need To Make Our Smoked Venison Chili

 Onion.
-Yellow or white onion works best for this recipe in my opinion.
+Yellow or white onion works best for this recipe, in my opinion.

 Beans.
 I used fava beans, chili beans, and black-eyed peas.
 All three bean varieties come together and really work well with all the other ingredients.